Is your Mac compatible with macOS Mojave?

-Where iOS 12 will run smoothly on any device that supports iOS 11, the same can’t be said of the new macOS — not all High Sierra systems have the specs to run Mojave.
+Where iOS 12 will run smoothly on any device that supports iOS 11, the same can’t be said of the macOS Mojave — not all High Sierra systems have the specs to run Mojave.
 That said, unless you’re using a really old Mac, there’s every chance you’ll be able to install and run macOS 10.14 without a hitch.

-MacOS Mojave compatibility
+macOS Mojave compatibility

 - iMac Pro (2017)